Saleha-m14/BAMIYAN-MY-1PROJECT/README.md

 - Footer contains three social media links (Facebook, Twitter, and Youtube)
 - This section includes links that help users to access social medial platforms easily.
-- The color of this section is completly different from other parts.
+- The color of this section is completely different from other parts.

 ### Technologies Used